peremenov/jquery-factory/README.md

 `init` method should contain event handlers attaching, initial data, adding classes, etc.

 `update` method using for options update and changing instance state.
+Method will be called if plugin instance was already created on element.

 `destroy` method for final destroying: handlers unattaching and plugin instance removing (using [`.removeData`](http://api.jquery.com/removeData/)).